Innovations in Health Care

 Saskatchewan is the first province in Canada to apply Lean across the entire health care system, putting patients and families first by focusing on better health, better care, better value, and better teams.

-The Ministry of Health has entered into a contract with consultant John Black and Associates to further embed Lean practices province-wide.
-Close to 300 Lean projects are already underway in Saskatchewan's health system.
+The Ministry of Health has a contract with consultant John Black and Associates to further embed Lean practices province-wide.
+More than 700 Lean projects have been launched in Saskatchewan's health system.
 Early results are promising and show these efforts to be improving patient experience and outcomes, enhancing staff morale and engagement, increasing system productivity, and freeing-up provider time for patient care and improved service delivery.
 More than 1,000 quality improvement projects will occur across the health system.

 For detailed information about the Saskatchewan Healthcare Management System, visit the Health Quality Council (HQC) website.
 The HQC is responsible for managing the operations of Lean province-wide.